shaisachs/the-check/README.md

 Augusta pulled one bundle free and set it on the counter like it was fragile.
 The handwriting curled in soft loops along the margins.
 Each slip felt like a miniature diary entry from someone who had always noticed more than he let on.

-The dining room felt suddenly smaller, or maybe warmer—memory pressing in without suffocating.
+The dining room felt suddenly smaller, or maybe warmer - memory pressing in without suffocating.

+***

 The next morning, Augusta arrived with a flatbed scanner that looked suspiciously fresh for something she claimed to have “borrowed.”
 It took up half the counter, its cord snake-trailing behind the pie display.

-“Please tell me you’re not scanning *all* of it,” Frankie said, pouring herself a coffee.
+“Please tell me you’re not scanning *all* of it,” Frankie said.

 “Not today,” Augusta said.
 “But soon.
 Paper fades.
 Memories too.
 Might as well save what we can.”

 She set to work with clinical enthusiasm: lift a receipt, flatten it gently, press the lid of the scanner closed, tap the keyboard with a flourish.
 The machine hummed with a steady, patient rhythm.

-Frankie watched her for a while, then wandered off to reorganize the tea shelf-a task she’d been avoiding for months.
-Every few minutes, the soft whir of the scanner drifted through the diner, creating a kind of irregular heartbeat.
+Frankie watched her for a while, then wandered off to reorganize the tea shelf - a task she’d been avoiding for months.
+Every few minutes, the soft whir of the scanner drifted through the diner.

 “You know these aren’t historically important,” Frankie said eventually.

-Augusta held up a receipt with a swirl of arrows and a note that said *ask about the dog park—he’ll appreciate it*.
+Augusta held up a receipt with a swirl of arrows and a note that said *ask about the dog park - he’ll appreciate it*.

 “This check is history,” she said.
 “Just not the kind museums know how to display.”